dhis2-chap/chap-core-infrastructure-example/README.md

 ## Verify installation:

 You need to verify that CHAP Core is accessible from outside the CHAP Core container.
-On your server operating system execute:
+On your server operating system (not within you LXC container) execute:

 ```sh
   curl http://localhost:8000/list-models